vanydiah/github-mini-explorer/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ### Requirements checklist
-● Use React ✅
+Use React ✅

-● Use TypeScript ✅
+Use TypeScript ✅

-● You may use other libraries of your choice for forms, styling, testing, state management, etc. ✅ | Form validation using react-hook-form & Zod, styling with Tailwindcss, testing with Jest ● The app must be available as a public GitHub repository ✅ ● The app should be hosted and publicly accessible by URL (i.e. via GitHub pages), ✅ | deployed on Vercel ● A proper README must be provided ✅
+- You may use other libraries of your choice for forms, styling, testing, state management, etc. ✅ Form validation using react-hook-form & Zod, styling with TailwindCSS, testing with Jest

+- The app must be available as a public GitHub repository ✅

+- The app should be hosted and publicly accessible by URL (i.e. via GitHub pages) ✅ Deployed on Vercel

+- A proper README must be provided ✅

-● Errors should be handled appropriately ✅
+- Errors should be handled appropriately ✅

-● Good UX practices should be implemented (i.e. keyboard events handling, loading states) ✅
+- Good UX practices should be implemented (i.e. keyboard events handling, loading states) ✅

-● Only English should be used. ✅
+- Only English should be used ✅

-Nice to have
+Nice to Have
-● Unit and integration tests. ✅
+- Unit and integration tests ✅
 check by run this
 ```bash
 npm run test